tanvijain03/frontend-designing-task/README.md

 # frontend-designing-task
-internship task to create a static website with modern illustrations
+internship task to create a website with modern illustrations